NIVANorge/ndbview/README.md

  2. Connect directly to the NIVADATABASE (alongside Aquamonitor), so we do not need to maintain two parallel systems.

 Akos has already developed some code for the frontend.
-This repository provdies the backend "end points" required to query the NIVADATABASE in a similar way to RESA2.
+This repository provides the backend "end points" required to query the NIVADATABASE in a similar way to RESA2.

 ## 2. Installing

-The new NIVA software stack takes a very modular approach.
+The new NIVA software stack takes a modular approach.
 The notes in this section provide a basic introduction to developing "containerised" solutions.

 ### 2.1.
 Installing for development